Starting a new church is no easy task.

 You need to put together a launch team, fundraise, and advertise.
 You have paperwork to fill out and bylaws to draft.
 And then, of course, you need to find a place to worship.

-Let’s take a deeper look at this church, its case, and how it got here.
+Let’s take a deeper look at this church, its case, and how it led to the town of Edisto Beach lifting its ban.

 The lead pastor of Redeemer Fellowship of Edisto Island has long been involved in the community.

-So when he launched Redeemer Fellowship at the beginning of 2018 and needed a place to meet, the civic center was an obvious choice.
-After the new church rented space there in April and May of 2018, it seemed like a natural fit for their worship services moving forward.
+So, when he launched Redeemer Fellowship at the beginning of 2018 and needed a place to meet, the civic center was an obvious choice.
+After the new church rented space there in April and May 2018, it seemed like a natural fit for their worship services.

 But when the church proposed another rental agreement with the civic center, town officials denied the request.
 Not only that, but in May, the town council changed the civic center rules to ban worship services altogether.